symfony/symfony/UPGRADE-2.1.md

   and/or share a common base configuration (i.e. ``config.yml``), merging
   could yield a set of base URL's for multiple environments.

-* moved management of the locale from the Session class to the Request class
+* [HttpFoundation] - moved management of the locale from the Session class to the Request class

   Configuring the default locale: